The Best Science Fiction Books of All Time

 Science fiction as we understand it has a lineage stretching back to the 1600s, growing more popular as books like "Frankenstein" and "Twenty Thousand Leagues Under the Sea" garnered both acclaim and controversy while becoming bestsellers.
 We've selected five of the classic sci-fi books below.

 Consistently ranked as one of the best science fiction books of all time, Frank Herbert's "Dune" (published in 1965) was the first book to ever win the Nebula Award for Best Novel.
 The story takes place on a desert planet called Arrakis, which is rich in melange — also known as "the spice" — a resource which people use to live longer and alter their mental capacities.
 "Dune" is a timeless narrative about how far people will go to extract the resources they want, no matter the cost.
-Herbert and his son wrote several books in the "Dune" universe, and the book was adapted by David Lynch in 1984 with a forthcoming Dennis Villeneuve adaptation scheduled for 2020.
+Herbert and his son wrote several books in the "Dune" universe, and the book was adapted by David Lynch in 1984 with a forthcoming Dennis Villeneuve adaptation scheduled for 2020.$ On Amazon

 Like "Fahrenheit 451" and "Nineteen Eighty-Four," Aldous Huxley's "Brave New World" — first released in 1932 — is an early example of dystopian fiction.
 The story takes place approximately 500 years in the future in a world controlled by a totalitarian government, one where people are modified genetically and assigned castes based on their intelligence.
 This utopia — initially conceived by Huxley as a parody of utopian novels from decades prior — proves too good to be true for the novel's protagonist, Bernard Marx, who fears he doesn't fit in with the members of his caste.
-The book has appeared on "best books of all time" lists from Modern Library, BBC's The Big Read, and The Observer.
+The book has appeared on "best books of all time" lists from Modern Library, BBC's The Big Read, and The Observer.$$ On Amazon

 Originally published in 1896 by the same author who wrote "The Time Machine" and "The War of the Worlds," "The Island of Dr. Moreau" is a lesser-known but nonetheless classic work of science fiction.
 In the book, a shipwrecked man finds himself on a remote island where a mad scientist (the titular Dr. Moreau) has been conducting experiments where he tries to fuse human and animal bodies.
-This notion of human modification opened the door to an entire subgenre of science fiction called uplift, to which stories like "Planet of the Apes," "2001: A Space Odyssey," and even video games like "Mass Effect" belong.
+This notion of human modification opened the door to an entire subgenre of science fiction called uplift, to which stories like "Planet of the Apes," "2001: A Space Odyssey," and even video games like "Mass Effect" belong.$ On Amazon

 In one of the great science fiction books of the 20th century, a woman from 1970s California finds herself repeatedly traveling back in time to a plantation in antebellum Maryland.
 Fusing the science fiction aspect of time travel with research conducted from slave narratives, Butler's bestselling novel explores the legacy of slavery in modern American life while offering commentary on race, gender, and family ties.
-The book makes use of a nonlinear narrative, asking readers to consider questions about how we perceive history, too.
+The book makes use of a nonlinear narrative, asking readers to consider questions about how we perceive history, too.$$ On Amazon

 Ursula K. LeGuin, one of the masters of the classic science fiction genre, created a number of sprawling, complex universes in her oeuvre.
 "The Left Hand of Darkness," among her most popular novels, is part of the Hainish Cycle.
 It details the efforts of Genly Ai, an ambassador, to persuade the ambisexual people of Gethen to join a federation of planets called the Ekumen.
-This book is often named one of the earliest pieces of feminist science fiction and was LeGuin's breakout success, winning both the Hugo and Nebula awards for best novel after its publication in 1969.
+This book is often named one of the earliest pieces of feminist science fiction and was LeGuin's breakout success, winning both the Hugo and Nebula awards for best novel after its publication in 1969.$ On Amazon

 The Best New Science Fiction Books